OSGConnect/connectbook/FsurfRemote/ProcessScan.md

-[title]: - "Analysis of a brain MRI Scan"
+[title]: - "Analysis of a Brain MRI Scan"
 [TOC]